-- Tooth decay and tooth cavity: Unless you were very careful in your tooth care from the childhood days, chances are high that you will have tooth cavities.
+- Tooth decay and tooth cavity: Unless you were very careful in your tooth care from your childhood days, chances are high that you will have tooth cavities.
 The Who report ratifies the observation further.
-Besides, people suffering from the digestive disorders fall an easy prey to the tooth decay and it gets aggravated with the excess sugar intake.
+Besides, people suffering from digestive disorders fall an easy prey to the tooth decay and it gets aggravated with the excess sugar intake.
 Therefore, oral surgery Dallas for a few teeth may become a necessity for those residing in Dallas.

 - Impacted tooth: An impacted tooth is a cause of concern and it affects your oral health as well as the overall wellbeing.
 An impacted tooth is essentially a tooth disorder where a tooth is crowded in its socket and thus cannot erupt normally.
 Such a tooth may not come up beyond the gum line.
 Such teeth especially often get stuck-up with food particles causing pain, uneasiness, and the decay.
 Simultaneously, your gum can be affected for this.